 Building your own website is also fun.
 As a creative, it makes sense to draw on your skills and experience, and once you get started with the website design process you'll find that designing web pages draws on the same principles as a lot of creative work.

 In this guide, we'll take you through all of the steps in creating your own website, from the basic design decisions you will need to make, right through to ensuring that your website performs well.
-These steps are common across all websites, so whether you are designing a website for photography, to showcase your artwork, or for any other purpose, follow these steps and you'll soon have a great website.
+These steps are common across all websites, so whether you are designing a website for photography, to showcase your artwork, website for your small business, or for any other purpose, follow these steps and you'll soon have a great website.

 Most guides to creating your own website will tell you that the first step is to choose a web host and website design software.
 Here, we'll start at a more fundamental level.
 The truth is that the work of creating a truly great website starts long before you start building pages and formatting images.
 It starts with a clear vision of what you want to achieve.